Nilhcem/FakeSMTP/README.md

 ------------

-FakeSMTP was created because we couldn't find any free (as in freedom) and cross-platform SMTP server UI for testing.
+FakeSMTP was created because we couldn't find any free (as in freedom) and cross-platform SMTP server with GUI for testing emails in applications or websites.
 Listed below are some greats alternatives to Fake SMTP: